dvterrizzi/dvtblog/README.md

 The only way to get GitHub Actions to build the repo when using the (now unused) `github-pages` gem, is by removing the `Gemfile.lock` file from the repo and adding it to `.gitignore`.
 This file is created when running `bundle` from the CLI to install the gems.

-I managed to get GitHub Actions to build using the `jekyll` while leaving the `Gemfile.lock` file in the repo by deleting the file and re-creating it using the following commands.
+I managed to get GitHub Actions to build using the `jekyll` gem while leaving the `Gemfile.lock` file in the repo by deleting the file and re-creating it using the following commands.

-`bundle`
+1. `bundle`
-`bundle lock --add-platform x86_64-linus`
+2. `bundle lock --add-platform x86_64-linus`
-`bundle lock --normalize-platforms`
+3. `bundle lock --normalize-platforms`

 ### TODO
 - Get the repo building on my Mac.